Aiswarya-Rahul/qantas-app/README.md

 # Trade-offs

+- Hardcoded location as Sydney.
 - Use of Type Script for strict type checking
 - Use of Story Book for writing stories about components and do accessibility testing.

+# Improvements

+- Use of Tailwind.css for styling
+- Make location configurable